neitimod/bash/README.md

 # Domitien bash scripts projects

-**Not an experimented developper, not a professionnal**, I am here to share some bash scripts I have made for friends, family, or myself, to ease some procedures and installations that can be fully automated.
+**Not an experimented developer, not a professional**, I am here to share some bash scripts I have made for friends, family, or myself, to ease some procedures and installations that can be fully automated.

 My scripts are not perfect, feel free to show me a better way to write them, make them lighter, faster...
 Everyone will benefit.